tcpaiva/orbuculum/README.md

 blog at http://shadetail.com/.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (23rd Jan) is that the fpga code appears stable for 1, 2 and 4 bit parallel port operation, and support has been integrated into orbuclum for it.
-It's not fully documented though so you might be digging through source files to use it.*
+The current status (23rd Feb) is that the fpga code appears stable for 1, 2 and 4 bit parallel port operation, and Blackmagic Probe has been integrated too...see the documentation in the orbtrace directory for more information.

 The code is in daily use now and small issues are patched as they are found.
 The parallel trace hardware using a iCE40HX-8K breakout board and the icestorm tools is stable and hardware is in development.